AusDTO/dta-website/_posts/2017-08-03-gavin-slater-aiia.md

 So what is the relevance of this to government?
 Specifically, the provision of information and services to individuals and businesses.

-In 2015, Deloitte estimated there were about 811 million service transactions at the federal and state level each year.
+In 2015, Deloitte estimated there were about 811 million service transactions at the federal and state level each year --- it's probably more now.

 Of these, 40% were completed using traditional channels, such as shopfront or counter interactions, and telephone and mail.

 Examples of these services include registering details, signing up for benefits, making claims, lodging tax returns, registering a business, passing through immigration, clearing goods that have been imported.

 So, using the **CC + CT = VC** formula, is there value being created for individuals and businesses?

-I believe the following examples prove that value **is** being created.
+Yes, there is.

 **myTax**

-myTax saw the numbers of citizens lodging their tax online increase from 1.7 million in 2014–15 to 3.5 million in 2015–16.
+I met with the tax commissioner, John Lloyd this week, and he said the numbers of citizens lodging their tax online increase from 1.7 million in 2014–15 to 3.5 million in 2015–16.

-This financial year, there were an extra 250,000 tax returns lodged in the first three weeks compared to this time last year.

 The ATO’s mission is to deliver a service outcome that’s infrequent, quick and painless --- a bit like what a visit to the dentist should be.